+ectivesh suchdev

-suchdev suchdest such between the suchdest suchdest suchdest suchdest suchdest such as the such as the immediately ambulance service and they arrived within a matter of minutes.
+In April this year I woke early and found myself suffering from severe chest pains and sweating profusely - a familiar feeling as I had suffered a heart attack once before.
+My wife, Rama, immediately called the ambulance service and they arrived within a matter of minutes.
 The crew knew exactly what to say and do, calming me and my family down and beginning the necessary emergency treatment.
-They took the decision to take me to called

-In April this year I woke early and found myself suffering from severe chest pains and sweating profusely - a familiar feeling as I had suffered a heart attack once before.
-My wife, Rama,

-Harefield Hospital.
-Although this was not the nearest hospital, they were aware of a specialist cardiac unit there that had just opened offering unique treatment for heart attack patients.
+They took the decision to take me to Harefield Hospital.
+Although this was not the nearest hospital, they were aware of a specialist cardiac unit there that had of a specialist cardiac unit there that had just opened offering unique treatment for heart attack patients.